 Q-switched or Picosecond Lasers

 Gmyrek says that laser tattoo removal is by far the most effective way to remove a tattoo.
 “These lasers apply a pulse of concentrated heat that breaks up the ink in the skin into smaller particles that are then cleared from the skin by cells in your body called macrophages,” she explains.
 The overall process can be quite painful—sometimes more than actually getting the tattoo—and numbing is required.
-That said, Gmyrek says that you have to break up the treatment (you can safely have a session every four weeks, but results of a single treatment often take eight to 12) which helps make it more manageable.
+That said, according to Gmyrek you have to break up the treatment—you can safely have a session every four weeks, but results of a single treatment often take eight to 12—which helps make it more manageable.

 As far as the duration and number of treatments required, it all depends on the size and location of your tattoo.
 “On average, a single session can cost $200 to $500,” Gmyrek says.
 “Laser surgery may take several sessions to completely remove the tattoo, so a full treatment may cost anywhere from $1,000 to over $10,000.”
 In general, she says that darker skin needs more treatments and can experience more extreme hypo or hyper pigmentation after removal.